Skip to main content

 Cons: Takes time to learn

-Other providers who may offer MTP-focused manual therapies are massage therapists, osteopaths, and chiropractors.
-An M.D. whose focus is treating myofascial pain is also a great option, but there are very few of these specialists.
-Regardless of the type of provider, all of them should help you with lifestyle adjustments to minimize the development and reoccurrence of MTPs.
+Other providers who offer MTP-focused manual therapies are massage therapists, osteopaths, and chiropractors.
+A medical doctor whose focus is treating myofascial pain is also a great option, but they are hard to find.
+Regardless of the type of provider, ask them to teach you a home program to help between visits.

-Do It Yourself MTP Relief: Treating your MTPs is essential for getting your fibromyalgia pain under control.
+Treating your MTPs is essential for getting your fibromyalgia muscle pain under control.
 Even if your town has skilled experts in this area, relying solely upon a therapist is costly and time-consuming.
 The best approach is to know how to treat most MTPs yourself and rely upon your healthcare providers to handle the stubborn ones.

 Identifying & Treating MTPs is a must-read article for all fibromyalgia patients.
 It will teach you what to look for when you self-examine your muscles for MTPs and then how to apply self-help techniques to treat them.